currawong-project/cmtools/doc/xscore_gen.md

 It is only necessary to mark the tick number of grace notes in order to give the time sequence of the notes.
 A single grace note therefore does not require an explict tick mark notation (i.e. @####)

+Note that a given event (e.g. note,rest,bar) can be marked as both the begin (i.e.%b) and end (e.g. %%a, %s) of a grace note sequence.

 Insert/delete  Event Marks: <mark>